 Character Development 9/10

-Character Chemistry 9/10 (I’ve seen quite a few critiques kind of bash the relationship aspect between Edward and Lindsay wasn’t need it and that it took away from the story and made it longer…I don’t see it this way…I thought it was integral to the storytelling and was needed, among other things, to help justify his decision)
+Character Chemistry 9/10 (I’ve seen quite a few critiques bash the relationship aspect between Edward and Lindsay wasn’t needed and that it took away from the story and made it longer…I don’t see it this way…I thought it was integral to the storytelling and was needed, among other things, to help justify his decision)

 Acting 9/10 (As much as I just said Lindsay was needed in the storytelling, the talented Woodley was a little overmatched by Gordon-Levitt here…and many other well-known actors (lesser characters could have played Wilkinson, Leo, Cage, Olyphant…Gordon-Levitt could have done this with a bunch of C-listers.